Shen Yinmo

-Early Years
+Early years

-He was born in Shaanxi, Hanyang 陕西省汉阴厅 province.
+He was born in Hanyin County, Shaanxi.
 He made his name in Kyoto, Japan.
 He was one of the first to write in the new style and he published his poems in periodicals such as La Jeunesse (New Youth) and Xīncháo (新潮, The Renaissance).
 Two works that made him famous were Sānxián (三弦) and Qiūmíng Jí (秋明集).
 Sānxián (1918) was one of the earliest poems written in the new vernacular style.
 He also wrote poems in the classical style.
 In his poems, he used rhyme and alliteration similar to the usage in classical poetry.
 He was a professor in several universities, and later became president of Beiping University.

 Photo: 1929 New Year party at Zhou Zuoren studio Shen Yinmo 2nd left, friend Zhang Fengju 1st left.

 He resigned his post in 1932 due to dissatisfaction with government policies and moved to Shanghai.
 From that time Shen earned his livelihood from writings and calligraphy, accepting only occasional titular positions in government.
 When full-fledged Japanese invasion began, he went to Chongqing in 1939, and Chengdu in 1940 and returned again to Chongqing.

-His first essay on calligraphy "Five Word Brush Technique"《执笔五字法》was published in 1943.
+His first essay on calligraphy "Five Word Brush Technique" (执笔五字法) was published in 1943.
 It clarified the respective 5 word and 4-word brush techniques.
 Following the defeat of Japan, he returned to Shanghai and continued as a professional calligrapher and poet.